Accelerometer Axis Calibration

 |---|---|---|

-| Left turn | +Y | Y+010 |
+| Toward the right (passenger side) | +Y | Y+010 |

-| Right turn | -Y | Y-012 |
+| Toward the left (driver side) | -Y | Y-012 |

 🔵 Z Axis — Vertical (Up/Down)